SumoLogic/sumologic-documentation/docs/cloud-siem/integrations/security-incident-response-integration.md

 ## Step 3: Configure MITRE ATT&CK threat feed data

 This step is required only if you don’t already have MITRE ATT&CK threat feed data.
 To see if you do, Navigate to **Threat Intelligence \> MITRE ATT&CK Repository \> Techniques,** in ServiceNow.
-If you have MITRE data, the that page will contain data that looks like the table shown in [substep 6](./Security_Incident_Response_(SIR)_Integration.md "Security Incident Response (SIR) Integration") below, and you can proceed to [Step 4: Configure CI Lookup Rules](./Security_Incident_Response_(SIR)_Integration.md "Security Incident Response (SIR) Integration").
+If you have MITRE data, the that page will contain data that looks like the table shown in substep 6 below, and you can proceed to [Step 4: Configure CI Lookup Rules](#step-4-configure-ci-lookup-rules).
 If the table is empty perform the steps in this section.

 1. Navigate to **Threat Intelligence** in the navigation bar.
 1. Under **Threat Sources**, select **Sources**.